christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 #### More Raft Optimizations

 - A paper describes a formal mapping of Paxos optimization to Raft with guaranteed correctness... [@wang2019parallels]

+### Raft Log Implementation

+\todo{mention here AND in system design}
+TODO the log is a very naive implementation.
+Popular applications even use efficient embedded (in-memory?) storage engines such as RocksDB (like CockroachDB https://github.com/cockroachdb/cockroach/issues/38322) - and they also come with WAL logs, so we have a multi-layer architecture of the raft log.
+Even if this comes with some issues, we can learn from it and use a better log approach.
+Our naive approach (the Ratis default one) can slow down the system.
+Makes sense to have the raft log running on a different thread to not block other operations and improve I/O

 ### Distributed Queries